koko004/sd-scraper/README.md

 ## Usage

 1. Open the application in Chrome or Edge
-2. Click "Seleccionar Carpeta de MicroSD" to select your ROMs folder
+2. Click "Select folder MicroSD" to select your ROMs folder
 3. Enter your ScreenScraper.fr credentials
 4. Select/deselect systems to process
 5. Configure destination folders